Best Flux Core Wire Types for Auto Body Work

 | Slow travel speed | Burn-through risk | Increase pace |

 Match wire feed speed to your travel speed so the puddle stays tight.
-If you go too fast, you starve fusion; too slow, you dump heat.
-Use a 10-15° angle of travel and adjust voltage only enough to keep the arc smooth.
-These welding techniques help you claim clean welds, strong weld quality, and freedom from rework.
+If you move too fast, you may reduce fusion.
+If you move too slowly, you add too much heat.
+Use a 10 to 15 degree travel angle and adjust voltage only enough to keep the arc smooth.

 Gas and Polarity Settings

-Polarity and shielding gas decide how clean your flux-cored welds look and how stable the arc feels on auto body steel.
-Set your polarity settings to match the wire: FCAW-G runs best on DCEP with shielding gases, while FCAW-S uses DCEN for stronger penetration and steadier arc control.
+Polarity and shielding gas affect how clean your flux-cored welds look and how stable the arc feels on auto body steel.
+Set polarity to match the wire, not the machine’s default setting.
+FCAW-G often runs on DCEP with shielding gas, while many FCAW-S wires use DCEN for steadier arc control.

 - Tune amperage with wire feed speed so the puddle stays tight, not harsh.

-Clean the nozzle and swap worn tips often so gas coverage stays even.
-When you dial these settings right, you weld with more control, less waste, and more freedom.
+Clean the nozzle and replace worn tips often so gas coverage stays even.
+When you dial in these settings, you weld with more control, less waste, and fewer repairs to redo.

 How to Store and Handle Flux Core Wire

 Store flux core wire in a clean, dry area and keep it in its original sealed package until you’re ready to use it.
-If the storage and welding areas differ in temperature, let the wire acclimate for 24 hours to prevent condensation.
-When you’re not using a spool, remove it from the feeder, bag it, and keep it dry to avoid rust, residue buildup, and weld contamination.
-Additionally, ensure that the environment is free from moisture absorption to maintain the wire’s quality and performance.
+If the storage and welding areas have different temperatures, let the wire adjust before you open it to reduce condensation risk.

 Proper Wire Storage

-Keep flux core wire in a clean, dry area so moisture and contaminants don’t degrade weld quality or void the warranty.
-Your Flux wire storage should stay in original packages until you’re ready to run it; sealed bags block rusting and preserve performance.
-If your shop and welding area differ in temperature, let the wire acclimate for 24 hours before opening it to stop condensation.
+Keep flux core wire in a clean, dry area so moisture and contaminants don’t hurt weld quality.
+Store spools in their original packages until you’re ready to run them.
+Sealed bags help block rust and preserve performance.

 - Store spools off the floor.